osaxma/mid/README.md

 To have the ability to call the backend code from the frontend in a type safe manner and as simple as calling a function in pure Dart.

-In other words, `mid` is not intended to generate a REST API, but to generate an API server that can be easily used by a Dart or Flutter frontend.
+`mid` is not intended to generate a REST API, but to generate an API server that can be seamlessly used by a Dart or Flutter frontend with a minimal effort.

 ## Caveats